DavesCodeMusings/openwrt-isolated/Serving Files from the OpenWrt Raspberry Pi Zero.md

 ## Making the File Available Again
 In a previous step, we used `mount /srv` to make the contents of _/dev/mmcblk0p3_ available under the _/srv_ directory.
 We were able to use the command `mount /srv`, because _/etc/fstab_ has the entry we created to associate _/dev/mmcblk0p3_ with _/srv_.
 We could have used the command `mount /dev/mmcblk0p3` to get the same result, and that is what we'll do here.
 But first, we will run a check of the file system.

-1. Check the file system health with the command `e2fsck /dev/mmcblk0p3`
+1. Check the file system health with the command `e2fsck -p /dev/mmcblk0p3`
 2. Verify the command's response says _/dev/mmcblk0p3: clean_
 3. Mount _/dev/mmcblk0p3_ on _/srv_